QC20/SpinningCube/README.md

 - Utilizes direct port manipulation for faster I/O operations
 - Implements efficient display update routines to maximize frame rate

+## Project Setup and File Organization

+When working with this project, it's crucial to maintain the correct file structure for successful compilation and uploading:

+- Ensure all necessary `.h` (header) files are in the same directory as the main `.ino` file.
+- The Arduino IDE requires the main `.ino` file to be in a folder with the same name.
+- Example file structure:
+    SpinningCube/
+    ├── SpinningCube.ino
+    ├── U8glib.h
+    └── [Any other required .h files]
+- When uploading to the Arduino Pro Mini, select the correct board and port in the Arduino IDE.

+Maintaining this structure ensures that the Arduino IDE can find all necessary files during compilation, preventing missing header errors and ensuring a smooth upload process.

 ## Creative Coding and Interaction Possibilities

 - Add potentiometers to control rotation speed or cube size